nitroshare/nitroshare-desktop/README.md

 > **Important:** The Express editions of Visual C++ do not include the redistributable installers.
 You will need to download the appropriate installers for the x86 and x64 architectures.
 (The Visual C++ 2013 Redistributable can be downloaded [here](http://www.microsoft.com/en-us/download/details.aspx?id=40784).)
 Locate the Visual C++ `redist` directory and create a directory inside named "1033".
 Place the two installers inside this directory.

+Run the following command to build a Windows EXE installer:

+    nmake exe

 #### OS X

 Run the following command to build a compressed disk image: